zk-phi/company-same-mode-buffers/Readme.markdown

 ### Loading history file

-All symbols in unexpired history entries are also added to the per-file cache, as an unmodified file with no name (`nil`).
+All symbols in the history file are also added to the per-file cache, as "an unmodified file with no name (`nil`)".

-As a result, symbols from the previous sessions are re-prepended when
+As a result, symbols from the previous sessions are re-prepended to the history when

-1. the symbol appears in at least one user-modified, non-temporary buffers
+1. the symbol appears in at least one user-modified files

 Other symbols from the previous sessions are kept at the same position in the sorted-list.